Vyral/base-template/_posts/2018-08-10-how-to-pay-for-college-tuition-with-real-estate.md

 {% include youtube.html %}

-Are you worried about being able to pay your child’s college tuition one day?
+Are you worried about not being able to pay your child’s college tuition one day?
 If so, today we’ll discuss one way you can pay for it using real estate.

 **The average college tuition is $100,000 for a four-year degree.** It’s estimated that in 15 years, this number will rise to over $207,000.